-Fishery dependent length-frequency information for the commercial snapper grouper fishery in North Carolina is collected by fish house samplers, the majority of which come from NCDMF Program 438 (Offshore Live Bottom Fishery).
-Length-frequency information for the recreational snapper grouper fishery is collected through the NCDMF Carcass Collection Program and MRIP.

-In 2021, NCDMF recorded 7,615 lengths from individual fish from the snapper grouper fishery of which 1,156 were black sea bass south of Cape Hatteras (Table 7).
-In 2021, 104 black sea bass were measured from the recreational fishery with an average total length (TL) of 14 inches (Table 8, Figure 2).
-Total length has ranged from 4 inches to 21 inches since 1994 (Table 8, Figure 4).
-In 2021, 510 black sea bass south of Cape Hatteras were measured from the commercial fishery with an average TL of 14 inches (Table 7, Figure 2).
-Black sea bass landed in the commercial fishery have ranged from 7 to 19 inches TL since 1994 (Figure 3).
-Differences in the commercial and recreational length frequency distribution of black sea bass south of Cape Hatteras in 2021 can be attributed to the different size limits (13 inches TL for recreational and 11 inches TL for commercial), as well differences in the size selectivity of the gears used (Figure 2).
+Fishery dependent length-frequency information for the commercial snapper grouper fishery in North Carolina is collected by fish house samplers, the majority of which come from DMF Program 438 (Offshore Live Bottom Fishery).
+Length-frequency information for the recreational snapper grouper fishery is collected through the DMF Carcass Collection Program and MRIP.
+In 2022, DMF recorded 6,334 lengths from individual fish from the commercial and recreational snapper grouper fishery of which 625 were black sea bass south of Cape Hatteras (Table 7).
+In 2022, 74 black sea bass were measured from MRIP recreational samples with an average TL of 14 inches (Table 8; Figure 2).
+TL has ranged from 4 inches to 21 inches since 1994 (Table 8; Figure 4).
+In 2022, 625 black sea bass south of Cape Hatteras were measured from the commercial fishery with an average TL of 14 inches (Table 7; Figure 2).
+Black sea bass landed in the commercial fishery with an average from 7 to 19 inches TL since 1994 (Figure 3).
+Differences in the commercial and recreational length frequency distribution of black sea bass south of Cape Hatteras in 2022 can be attributed to the different size limits (13 inches TL for recreational and 11 inches TL for commercial), as well differences in the size selectivity of the gears used (Figure 2).

 In order to describe the age structure of the harvest and indices, age structures are collected from various fishery-independent (scientific surveys) and dependent (fisheries) sources throughout the year.
-Aging structures are provided to the NOAA Beaufort Age Lab for analysis except for black sea bass caught south of Cape Hatteras, NC which are analyzed by NCDMF.
-In 2021, NCDMF collected 4,811 age structures from the snapper grouper fishery of which 490 came from black sea bass (Table 7).
-Since 2004, the modal age of black sea bass collected each year is 4 with the exception of 2011, 2018, 2019 and 2021 where the modal age was 3, 5, 6 and 5 (Table 9).
+Aging structures are provided to the NOAA Beaufort Age Lab for analysis except for black sea bass caught south of Cape Hatteras, NC which are analyzed by DMF.
+In 2022, DMF collected 4,320 age structures from the snapper grouper fishery of which 402 came from black sea bass (Table 7).
+Since 2004, the modal age of black sea bass collected each year is 4 with the exception of 2011, 2018, 2019 and 2021 where the modal age was 3, 5, 6 and 5, respectively (Table 9).
 The maximum age recorded for black sea bass south of Cape Hatteras is 10.
+Black sea bass ages for 2022 have not been assessed yet.
 The age-length relationship for black sea bass is fairly unpredictable, as there is overlap in age for a given length (Figure 5).